 I took the keys and slid behind the wheel, gripping it tightly because I was terrified.
 Dad was actually going to let me drive one of his cars!
 He’d never let any of us 7 kids take the wheel.
 Never.
 I had trouble seeing over the dash (the downside of being short), but sat up as straight as I could and slowly eased out of the parking spot.
 I only drove around the parking lot, but it was bliss!
 Once I pulled the car back into the spot and got out of the car, I started laughing and couldn’t stop.
 The fact that Dad let me drive his car was overwhelming, exciting and pure bliss.

 If cars hold a special place in your heart whether through your Dad, grandpa or another special person in your life, why not revive some of those special memories?
-At Cruisin’ Pallooza 13 June 28th through the 30th at the Broome County Fairgrounds in Whitney Point, you’ll have a chance to look at some amazing classic cars.
+At Cruisin’ Pallooza 14 June 28th at the Broome County Fairgrounds in Whitney Point, you’ll have a chance to look at some amazing classic cars.
 If you ask, the owners will be more than happy to share their stories with you about where they got their car and why it holds a special place in their heart.

 Wanna participate in Cruisin’ Pallooza either as a vendor or by showing your vehicle?
 Send us an email here.